Errors Deserve Better

 OTA-299 timeout-after-capture benchmark: typed errors, explicit retry policy, and exhaustive UX mapping.

-The database takes a nap when you need it.
-The payment provider goes for coffee.
-The user types “banana” where you expected a number.
+Software fails, and it fails often.
+The database is down when you query it.
+The payment provider times out.
+A user submits “banana” where you expected a number.

 | Safety Net (try/catch) | Railway (neverthrow) |